 Phenylketonuria (PKU) is an inherited disorder of metabolism that causes an increase in the blood of a chemical known as phenylalanine.
 Phenylalanine comes from a person's diet and is used by the body to make proteins.
 Phenylalanine is found in all food proteins and in some artificial sweeteners.
-Without dietary treatment, phenylalanine can build up to harmful levels in the body, causing mental retardation and other serious problems.
+Without dietary treatment, phenylalanine can build up to harmful levels in the body, causing mental disability and other serious problems.

-Women who have high levels of phenylalanine during pregnancy are at high risk for having babies born with mental retardation, heart problems, small head size (microcephaly) and developmental delay.
+Women who have high levels of phenylalanine during pregnancy are at high risk for having babies born with mental disability, heart problems, small head size (microcephaly) and developmental delay.
 This is because the babies are exposed to their mother's very high levels of phenylalanine before they are born.

 In the United States, PKU occurs in 1 in 10,000 to 1 in 15,000 newborn babies.
 Newborn screening has been used to detect PKU since the 1960's.
 As a result, the severe signs and symptoms of PKU are rarely seen.

 Symptoms of PKU range from mild to severe.
 Severe PKU is called classic PKU.
 Infants born with classic PKU appear normal for the first few months after birth.
 However, without treatment with a low-phenylalanine diet, these infants will develop mental disability and behavioral problems.
 Other common symptoms of untreated classic PKU include seizures, developmental delay, and autism.
 Boys and girls who have classic PKU may also have eczema of the skin and lighter skin and hair than their family members who do not have PKU.